automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Spinosaurus.md

 # Spinosaurus
-## Description: This dinosaur was distinguished by the sail-like structure on its back.
+## This dinosaur was distinguished by the sail-like structure on its back.